Kavithma-Thushal/Animal-AI/README.md

-# ⭐ Animal AI - Image Classification ⭐
+# ⭐ Animal Classification AI ⭐

 Welcome to the Animal AI project!
 This web application uses a deep learning model to predict the class of an animal based on an uploaded image.